Comparison Viewsonic M1 Plus vs Viewsonic M1

 Wi-Fi standard supported by the projector.

-Wi-Fi is known mainly as a method of wirelessly connecting to the Internet and local networks.
-In addition, more recently, this technology has also been used for direct connections between wireless devices.
-Accordingly, the methods of using Wi-Fi in projectors may also be different.
-Thus, some models are capable of connecting to local networks to work with content via DLNA (see above); in others, such a connection is used for control from a computer or other network device; in others, a “remote control” like a smartphone or tablet can connect directly via Wi-Fi.
+Wi-Fi is known mainly as a way to connect wirelessly to the Internet and local networks.
+In addition, since relatively recently, this technology has also been used for direct connection between wireless devices.
+Accordingly, the methods of using Wi-Fi in projectors can also be different.
+Thus, some models are able to connect to local networks to work with content via DLNA (see above); in others, such a connection is used for control from a computer or other network device; in others, a “remote control” such as a smartphone or tablet can connect directly via Wi-Fi.

-As for Wi-Fi versions, the most popular options in modern technology - Wi-Fi 4 (802.11n) and Wi-Fi 5 (802.11ac) - are quite compatible with each other, and the difference between them in this case is not critical.
-Therefore, you don’t need to pay much attention to these details when choosing.
+As for Wi-Fi versions, the most popular options in modern technology - Wi-Fi 6 (802.11ax), Wi-Fi 5 (802.11ac) - are quite compatible with each other, and the difference between them in this case is not critical.
+Therefore, you can not pay special attention to these details when choosing.

-Wi-Fi ready projectors, which do not have Wi-Fi out of the box, but when connecting the appropriate adapter (purchased separately) are capable of a wireless connection.
+There are also Wi-Fi ready projectors, which do not have Wi-Fi out of the box, but when connected to the appropriate adapter (purchased separately) are capable of wireless connection.